yutaozhou/SME/docs/usage/nlte.rst

 every element.
 For common elements PySME provides grids via the LFS (see :ref:`lfs`).

+If you want to provide your own NLTE grid files, they should be present in `~/.sme/nlte_grids`.

 NLTE calculations need to be specified for each element they are supposed to be used for individually using 'sme.nlte.set_nlte(el, grid)'.
 Similarly they can be disabled for each element using